 Graduate School Provision

-Teams with any one member enrolled in graduate school during the academic year must enter in the graduate competition.
+Teams with at least one member enrolled in graduate school during the academic year must compete in the graduate track of the competition.

 Observation of Competitor Presentations

-A team must not observe other presentations or question and answer sessions until after they have presented their own plan.
-No one is allowed to enter or leave the room until the presentation session is complete.
-Students, advisors, or guests engaging in communication with a team during their presentation and/or question and answer session, such as but not limited to, head movements, hand gestures or signaling, will be asked to leave the room and the team will be disqualified from the competition.
+Team members and advisors cannot observe other presentations or question-and-answer sessions until after their presentations are made.
+No observers are allowed to enter or leave presentation rooms until the presentation session is complete.
+Any observers engaging in communication with a team during its presentation session, such as, but not limited to, head movements, hand gestures or signaling, will be asked to leave the room and the team will be disqualified from the competition.

 Open to the Public

-All oral presentations and question and answer sessions are open to the public at large.
-Further, it is likely that any or all of these public sessions will be broadcast to interested persons through media, which may include radio, television and the Internet.
-Any data or information discussed or divulged in public sessions by entrants should be considered information that will likely enter the public realm, and entrants should not assume any right of confidentiality in any data or information discussed, divulged or presented in these sessions.
-Neither the host organizations, judges, sponsors, nor their designate organizations, assume any duty to screen or otherwise control the identity of those attending, viewing or hearing all or part of these public sessions, and entrants agree that by entering the competition they have been made aware that such attendees, viewers and recipients may include members of the media and potential competitors in addition to members of the financial community, students and faculty.
+All presentations are open to the public at large.
+Further, it is possible that presentations will be broadcast to interested persons through media, which may include broadcast, print, social media, and the Internet.
+Any data or information discussed or divulged in presentations should be considered information that will likely enter the public realm, and entrants should not assume any right of confidentiality in any data or information discussed, divulged, or presented in these sessions.
+Neither the host organizations, judges, sponsors, nor their designate organizations, assume any duty to screen or otherwise control the identity of those attending, viewing or hearing all or part of these public sessions, and entrants agree that by entering the competition they have been made aware that such attendees, viewers, and recipients may include members of the media and potential competitors in addition to members of the financial community, students and faculty.

 Rights of Use

-Student entrants agree to allow the Arkansas Economic Acceleration Foundation and The Arkansas Capital Corporation Group to videotape the oral presentations and the question-and-answer sessions.
-By participating in the competition, student entrants agree to grant the Arkansas Economic Acceleration Foundation and The Arkansas Capital Corporation Group and/or organizations designated by them the unlimited right to videotape, photograph, audiotape, transcribe or otherwise record all public sessions of the competition, including but not limited to oral presentations and question-and-answer sessions.
+By participating in the competition, student entrants agree to grant the Arkansas Economic Acceleration Foundation and The Arkansas Capital Corporation Group and/or organizations designated by them the unlimited right to videotape, photograph, audiotape, transcribe or otherwise record all public sessions of the competition, including, but not limited to, oral presentations and question-and-answer sessions.
 All entrants agree that the Arkansas Economic Acceleration Foundation and The Arkansas Capital Corporation Group and/or their designate organizations may use any such transcriptions and/or recording(s) (in whole or part) for such publicity and marketing purposes as their organizations may see fit, including those which may result in profit.
 All business plans become property of the Arkansas Economic Acceleration Foundation and will be shredded after the competition with one copy maintained for record purposes.